 His nominations haven’t exactly made the waters any less muddy.
 Trump’s choice for Defense Secretary, Gen. Jim Mattis, is a former NATO commander who has been outspoken on the threat posed by Moscow.
 His nominee for Secretary of State, Rex Tillerson, is reportedly a buddy of Putin’s who, as CEO of Exxon Mobil, spend years doing oil deals with the Russians.
 “Tillerson would sell out NATO for Sakhalin oil and his pal, Vlad,” tweeted Mark Salter, a former chief of staff for Republican Senator John McCain, after the oil man’s nomination.

-We interviewed Jaromír Štetina, MEP with the EPP group and Vice-Chair of the Subcommittee on Security and Defence and member of the Foreign Affairs Committee.
+We interviewed Jaromír Štetina, MEP with the centre-right European People’s Party (EPP) group and Vice-Chair of the Subcommittee on Security and Defence and member of the Foreign Affairs Committee.
 What did he expect from the Trump presidency?

 I do not know and I’m afraid that Mr. President-elect Trump doesn’t know either.
 But I do have trust in the American democratic system, its checks and balances, as well as the ability to tackle issues effectively.